superman2211/xobj/packages/core/README.md

 - `RegExp`
 - `Date`

-For all basic types applied optimization for data minification.
+For all basic types used optimization for data minification.

 Also you can use custom types.